ChatFAQ/ChatFAQ/doc/source/modules/installations/index.md

 ## Back Installation

-This is ChatFAQ's core component, the orchestrator of ChatGPT.
-It manages all the widgets and SDks connections, session storage, datasets and models registration, FSM registration, FSM executions (intended only for simple FSMs), etc...
+This is ChatFAQ's core component, the orchestrator that manages all the widgets, SDKs connections, session storage, datasets and models registration, FSM registration, FSM executions (intended only for simple FSMs), etc...

 ![ChatFAQ Components](../../_static/images/chatfaq_components_b.png)